 The Company's share option scheme (the "Share Option Scheme") was conditionally adopted on 17 December 2019.
 The Directors consider that the Share Option Scheme, with its broadened basis of participation, will enable the Group to reward the employees, the Directors and other selected participants for their contributions.
 This will be in accordance with Chapter 17 of the Listing Rules and other relevant rules and regulations.
-Further details of the Share Option Scheme are set forth in the section headed "Statutory and General Information - D. Share Option Scheme" in Appendix V to the Prospectus.
-Under the Share Option Scheme, grant options to any employees (fulltime or part-time), any executive, non-executive and independent non-executive Directors, consultants and advisers of the Group, to subscribe for shares of the Company.
-The purpose of the Share Option Scheme is to enable the Company to grant options to selected participants to the grant of any options shall be determined by the Directors from time to time on the basis of the Directors' opinion as to their contribution to the development and growth of the Group.
+Further details of the Share Option Scheme are set forth in the section headed "Statutory and General Information - D. Share Option Scheme" in Appendix V to the Prospectus of the Company dated 24 December 2019 (the "Prospectus").
+Under the Share Option Scheme, the Directors may at their absolute discretion and subject to the terms of the Share Option Scheme, grant options to any employees (full-time or part-time), any executive, non-executive and independent non-executive Directors, consultants and advisers of the Group, to subscribe for shares of the Company.
+The purpose of the Share Option Scheme is to enable the Company to grant options to selected participants as incentives or rewards for their contributions to the Group.
+The eligibility of any participants to the grant of any options shall be determined by the Directors from time to time on the basis of the Directors' opinion as to their contribution to the development and growth of the Group.